napari/island-dispatch/source/blog/triangles_speedup_beta.md

 ## How to test it

-This feature requires napari in version at least 0.4.6.
-At moment of publishin this annoucement the firt pre-release of napri is avialable.
+This feature requires napari in version at least 0.5.6.
+At moment of publishing this announcement, the first pre-release of napari 0.5.6 is available on PyPI.

 If napari 0.4.6 is not released yet, you can install pre-release: